Foreword from the Chief Commissioner

 As the national vocational education and training (VET) regulator, the role of the Australian Skills Quality Authority (ASQA) includes ensuring that the quality and reputation of Australia’s VET system is maintained through effective national regulation.
 Students, employers, the community and governments need to have confidence in the integrity and credibility of national qualifications issued by registered training organisations (RTOs).
 Australia’s VET system is vital to our economic prosperity, training Australians in the knowledge and skills needed for jobs now and in the future as workplaces are rapidly changed by global competition and new technologies.

 ASQA applies a risk-based approach to regulation of the VET sector that allows resources to be directed towards the areas that pose the greatest threat to quality VET outcomes, while also minimising the regulatory burden on high-quality providers.
-ASQA’s student-centred approach to audit supports this risk-based regulation.
+ASQA’s student-centred approach to performance assessment (audit) supports this risk-based regulation.

-ASQA audits are structured according to the five key phases of the student’s journey with their RTO, starting with marketing and recruitment and finishing with the completion of the student’s training and issuance of their qualification.
-At audit, ASQA seeks evidence of student outcomes and RTO practice (rather than just looking at inputs, outputs and processes).
+ASQA performance assessments are structured according to the five key phases of the student’s journey with their RTO, starting with marketing and recruitment and finishing with the completion of the student’s training and issuance of their qualification.
+At a performance assessment ASQA seeks evidence of student outcomes and RTO practice (rather than just looking at inputs, outputs and processes).